luxedo/pong-almost-from-scratch/README.md

 I changed a little bit the numbers `2`, `3`, `5` and `6` from the original just because I can.
 I've chosen 50 characters between letters, numbers and punctuation to use in the game.

-### Create the gameloop
+### 04:00 - Create the gameloop
 The gameloop is the engine that renders the graphics on screen in the correct time.
 The gameloop was based on [Arthur Schreiber's ](http://nokarma.org/2011/02/02/javascript-game-development-the-game-loop/index.html) post with some tweaks.
 With that, I can get the player's input and update the screen.

 ![gameloop](report-assets/gameloop.gif "gameloop")

-### Board Design
+### 04:20 - Board Design
 The board for the game are just two horizontal lines and a dashed line in the center.

 ![game-board](report-assets/game-board.png "game-board")

-## Scoring system
+## 05:10 - Scoring system
 For the scoring system, an object was created that draws the score in the screen when it's `draw` method is called and it's easy to update the values.
 It inherits some properties from a class called `BaseSprite`, that may be updated in the future.
 There's two important methods in these classes, the `update` method, that recalculates the new postion for the sprite and the `draw` method which draws the sprite in the screen.

 ![scoring system](report-assets/score.gif "scoring system")

-## Paddle class
+## 05:30 - Paddle class
 The `Paddle` class also inhertits from `BaseSprite`.
 Two instances of the paddles are created in the game, they bind to the keys `W` and `S` for player1 and `up arrow` and `down arrow` for player2.

 ![paddles](report-assets/paddle.gif "paddles")

-## Ball class
+## 05:55 - Ball class
 The `Ball` class also inhertits from `BaseSprite`.
 They contain two extra properties: `speed` and `direction` to make it move in the screen.

 ![ball](report-assets/ball.gif "ball")

-## Collision mechanics
+## 08:00 - Collision mechanics
 Since all the sprites are rectangles, the collision detection will be made with simple `if` statements, as described in [MDN](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection).
 The collision is checked in the update methods of.
 If the collision occurs in the left or right side, it means that it has hit the paddles, the calculation of the direction is a little bit different.

 ![collision](report-assets/collision.gif "collision")

-## Start screen/ credits screen
+## 10:00 - Start screen/ credits screen
 For splitting the screens into game states, I created objects with `init`, `draw` and `update` methods corresponding with each screen.
 Also a function that overwrites the gameloop's corresponding methods.
+Then it's just a matter of calling this function and passing the corresponding screen object.

 ![start screen](report-assets/start-screen.png "start screen")

 ![credits screen](report-assets/credits-screen.png "credits screen")

-## Enemy AI
+## 11:00 - Enemy AI
-The game mode in which the player plays against an AI borrows all the methods from the 2 player mode, but it removes the key bindings for the `player2` and extends the update method with the following:
+The game mode in which the player plays against an AI borrows all the methods from the 2 player mode, but it removes the key bindings for the `player2` and extends the `update` method with the following:
 ```javascript
   // calculate the distance between the center of the paddle and the ball
   let centerDelta = ball.center, paddle.center